suyashcjoshi/springboot-influxdb-app/README.md

 ### Contact

-For any feedback, questions etc, please open a GitHub issue or reach out to me on X at [@suyashcjoshi](https://x.com/suyashcjoshi)
+For any feedback, questions etc, please open a GitHub issue or reach out to me [@suyashcjoshi](https://x.com/suyashcjoshi)